 - In the end, add a few branches or fresh rosemary on top of the baking tray.

 - Bake for 40 minutes and enjoy.

-- You can skip the parchment paper if you like, but it helps to keep more moisture in as well as the cleaning process afterwards.
+- Parchment paper - You can skip the parchment paper if you like, but it helps to keep more moisture and the cleaning process afterward.

-- Store the leftovers in a Mason Jar to use it later for your Keto Meal Planning
+- Meal Plans - Store the leftovers in a Mason Jar to use later for your Keto Meal Planning.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.